Idiopathic Pulmonary Fibrosis Workshop

 UPCOMING COURSES - Coming Soon

-The Idiopathic Pulmonary Fibrosis (IPF) workshop is a workshop series designed to address gaps in the diagnosis and treatment of IPF, with the overall goal of improving the clinical management of patients with IPF.
+The Idiopathic Pulmonary Fibrosis (IPF) workshop series is designed to address gaps in the diagnosis and treatment of IPF, with an overall goal of improving the clinical management of patients with IPF.
 Radiologists and respirologists with an interest in pulmonary fibrosis are invited to participate.

 - Explain and identify different imaging techniques;